 ...after you buy.
 You've invested in the camera; now you want to learn everything there is to know about it so you can take advantage of all of its capabilities.

 Instructions for setting up and getting started are at the beginning of each article, but the value here is that we take a deep dive into the camera's operation.
 Keep reading to learn how to take advantage of the camera's more advanced features and to tap into its optimum potential.

-New feature!
 With all Guided Tours written in 2013 and beyond, we have added a Buying Guide specifically designed for your camera, and include accessories, flash and lenses to help you get the bests results for specific photographic applications.
 You'll find the Buying Guide either at the end of the article (for beginner-oriented cameras) or linked to a separate article (for more advanced models).